zephyrproject-rtos/zephyr/doc/guides/modules.rst

 - ``arch_root``: Contains additional architectures that are available to the build system.
 Additional architectures must be located in a :file:`<arch_root>/arch` folder.
+- ``syscall_includes``: Sequence of additional directories to look for system calls.
+All directories are relative to the root of the module.

 Example of a :file:`module.yaml` file containing additional roots, and the corresponding file system layout.